 Q: Can my child receive care from an emergency child care facility?

 Q: Who is considered an “Essential Worker”?

 Click here for guidance on how to determine if you are an Essential Worker.
 Essential Workers are prioritized to receive Emergency Child Care.
 This includes first responders, emergency workers, health care professionals, critical operations staff and essential personnel, and other individuals working outside of the home.

-Q: If I am considered an “Essential Worker,” how do I sign up for Emergency Child Care?
+Q: How do I sign up for Emergency Child Care?

 STEP 1: Check for eligibility to Employment Related Daycare (ERDC) assistance.
 ERDC assistance is available to all families at or below 85% of State Median Income (See table below).
 Click here to read the latest press release on the changes and here to view temporary changes.